 I’m not gonna lie, the only reason that I had for visiting Tucker & Bevvy was so that I could have Tim Tams and ice cream for breakfast.
 The newest Tucker & Bevvy, a breakfast concept, popped up late last year, and is sort of the big brother to their smaller picnic food shop at the Park Shore Hotel on the corner of Kalakaua & Kapahulu Ave.

 Ever since I fell in love with Goofy Cafe & Dine, I’ve been looking forward to their sister restaurant opening at the Shoreline Hotel in Waikiki.
-Heavenly has been open for nearly two months now, and Michelle and I finally had a chance to taste their menu.
+Heavenly has been open for nearly two months now, and we finally had a chance to taste their menu.
 We actually tried to swing by during opening day, which they had posted about either on Instagram or Facebook, I can’t remember.
 As we casually walked into the small cafe, construction workers were still making last minute adjustments, a florist was busy dropping off flowers, and designers were still figuring what went where.
 Apparently, we had showed up a day early.
 It took us nearly two months to find our way back to Seaside Avenue.
 Hopefully, they had worked out their opening day kinks.

 The last day of the 4th Annual Hawaii Food & Wine Festival arguably featured two of its biggest events: Battle of the Brunch Showdown at the SHOR restaurant on the 3rd floor of the Hyatt Regency Waikiki Beach Resort & Spa and the grand finale, It’s A Food World After All at Ko’olina Beach.
 Exploration: Hawaii was fortunate to have eaten our way through both events.